risawitama/verbose-potato/README.md

-## How many apples grow on a tree?
-All of them!
+## Why did the cookie cry?
+## Because his mother was a wafer so long